 - Log on to meetings virtually, no matter where you are

 - Check-in via message and video call with remote members of your immediate team

 - Make it a priority to catch remote workers up on anything shared in-office, and loop them into any work social occasions

 Leaders and executives can prove that it's ‘okay’ to work from home.
 Consider making one WFH day a week mandatory for senior leaders, so that members of your team see that it’s okay to use their WFH time and don’t feel guilty for doing so.

 Make promotion structure undisputed

 When promotions are left only to intuitive judgments by leadership, there is room for bias to influence the decision.
 Establish clear criteria for promotions within your team, and guarantee that promotions will be given when that criteria is met.
-This resolves any issue of favoritism in your promotion structure and safeguards against leaving remote employees behind.
+This resolves any issue of favouritism in your promotion structure and safeguards against leaving remote employees behind.

 Unconscious bias training

 Like any bias, proximity bias is a natural and often unconscious instinct.
 We can make snap decisions to include certain people in meetings and other situations because they are a familiar face, or are simply there.
-Training in unconscious bias awareness is available from various sources online, and can help your leaders to be aware of and check their potential proximity biases (and others!).
+Training in unconscious bias awareness is available from various sources online and can help your leaders to be aware of and check their potential proximity biases (and others!).

-There are a multitude of ways to combat proximity bias even beyond those listed above.
+There is a multitude of ways to combat proximity bias even beyond those listed above.
 In the world we live in now, there are many different working formats, so it’s up to individual companies to analyze what works best for them and their employees in ensuring their culture is inclusive for all workers.
 Ultimately, you want to be sure that all employees feel like a vital part of your culture, whether you see them every day or have only ever met them on a Teams call!